Is it okay to sleep with my contact lenses?

 Is it dangerous to sleep in your soft disposable contact lenses for one night if you can't get them out?

 - Contact removal may be challenging.
 Whether it’s your first or hundredth try, removing a contact can be difficult.
-If you have a health condition that affects manual dexterity, such as arthritis, which complicates regular contact removal, it’s worth looking into extended wear lenses which are inserted and removed less often.
+If you have a health condition that affects the mobility of your fingers—such as arthritis—which complicates regular contact removal, it may be worth looking into extended-wear lenses which are inserted and removed less often.
 There are also tools, like lens removers, that may help!

 Originally published Aug 23, 2002